-The Business Loan Fund is a "delegated programme", as defined in Part B of the FrameworkHowever, it follows a simplified two-stage (rather than three-stage) approvals process which is more proportionate and appropriate to its role as a business-facing, revolving loan fund.
+The Business Loan Fund is a "delegated programme", as defined in Part B of the Framework.
+However, it follows a simplified two-stage (rather than three-stage) approvals process which is more proportionate and appropriate to its role as a business-facing, revolving loan fund.

-Recommendations relating to the allocation of funding are made by the LEP's Investment Panel with final decision by the LEP Board.
+Recommendations relating to the allocation of funding are made by the LEP's Investment Panel with final decision by the LEP Board, where appropriate.

-The process of decision-making is outlined below:
+The process of decision-making was reviewed and approved by the LEP Board (November 2023), the updated process is as outlined below: